What is yard waste?

 Marion County's burn ordinance closely mirrors Florida state laws, ensuring consistency of information and enforcement policies.

 MCFR does not issue warnings or citation waivers.

 Marion County has a Multi-Agency Wildland Task Force composed of local, state and federal firefighters that meets regularly to discuss wildfire conditions and fire tactics.
 This unique and cooperative effort, initiated just before the unprecedented 1998 wildfire season, maximizes efficiency and ensures a prompt and coordinated response to wildfires.

-A citizen who starts a backyard fire is ultimately responsible for any damage it may cause.
-Marion County Fire Rescue may also charge citizens for fire suppression operations, a cost that could range from a few hundred dollars to tens of thousands of dollars depending on the size of the fire and amount of resources needed to extinguish it.
+A resident who starts a backyard fire is ultimately responsible for any damage it may cause.
+Marion County Fire Rescue may also charge residents for fire suppression operations, a cost that could range from a few hundred dollars to tens of thousands of dollars depending on the size of the fire and amount of resources needed to extinguish it.

-This effort holds citizens accountable for carelessness.
-It takes only one citizen's negligence to spark a significant wildfire that can have a devastating impact on Marion County.
+This effort holds residents accountable for carelessness.
+It takes only one resident's negligence to spark a significant wildfire that can have a devastating impact on Marion County.

 If your fire does not meet all of the guidelines, you will face the following fines:

 *MCFR does not issue warnings or citations waivers.